There’s always something happening at Good Shepherd.

 Saturday, October 18, 2025 at 9:00 AM |

-Join us in the Good Shepherd kitchen for “Jelly Making for Beginners”, as we bring back the culinary art of homemade jelly making.
+Join the Feeding Ministries Small Group in the Good Shepherd kitchen for “Jelly Making for Beginners”, as we bring back the culinary art of homemade jelly making.
 We’ll use Good Shepherd’s own elderberry bushes to demonstrate the process of making and canning jelly.
 Class size is limited to 8 and a fee of $10 will cover the cost of the jars and all the ingredients needed.
 Yes, you will have jelly to take home with you!
 NOTE: Since our Good Shepherd kitchen is a commercial kitchen, we also ask each participant to bring their own hat, hair covering or bandana to wear the day of the class.

 | Towards Racial Justice Monthly Community Lunch — Taj Mahal Authentic Indian Cuisine